-Maintenance Expenses or his estimate of actual Operation and Maintenance Expenses for the then current Fiscal Year.
-On or before the last business day of each month, after making all required payments and provision for payment of Operation and Maintenance Expenses and all required transfers to the Senior Lien Bond Interest and Sinking Fund, the Subordinate Lien Bond Interest and Sinking Fund, the Subordinate Lien Bond Interest and Sinking Fund, the Subordinate Lien Bond Reserve Fund and to any funds or accounts created to provide for the payment, or to provide reserves for the payment, of any Inferior Lien Bonds, there shall be transferred from the Revenue Fund, to the extent amounts are available therein, to the Operation and Maintenance Reserve Fund the amount required to reestablish the required balance in the Operation and Maintenance Reserve Fund.
-Amounts from time to time credited to the Operation and Maintenance Reserve Fund may be used at any time first, to pay for any Operation and Maintenance Expenses for which amounts are not otherwise available in the Revenue Fund; second, to pay any costs or expenses payable from the Renewal and Replacement Fund for which there are insufficient amounts in the Renewal and Replacement Fund; and third, to the extent any amounts are remaining, to be transferred to the Senior Lien Bond Interest and Sinking Fund, the Subordinate Lien Bond Reserve Fund or any similar fund created to provide for the payment, of Inferior Lien Bond Reserve Fund or any similar fund created to provide for the payment, or reserves for the payment, of Inferior Lien Bonds to the extent of any deficiency therein.
+Operation and Maintenance Reserve Fund.
+Amounts from time to time credited to the Operation and Maintenance Reserve Fund may be used at any time first, to pay for any Operation and Maintenance Expenses for which amounts are not otherwise available in the Revenue Fund; second, to pay any costs or expenses payable from the Renewal and Replacement Fund for which there are insufficient amounts in the Renewal and Replacement Fund; and third, to the extent such amounts are available, to be transferred to the Senior Lien Bond Interest and Sinking Fund, the Subordinate Lien Bond Reserve Fund or any similar fund created to provide for the payment, or reserves for the payment, of Inferior Lien Bonds to the extent of any deficiency therein.